Exploring Intramuros: Dark Tourism or an Essential Manila Experience?

 Intramuros entrance fee

 There is no entrance fee to access Intramuros itself.
 However, some of the attractions within Intramuros do charge entrance fees.
 For example, Casa Manila and Museo de Intramuros both have entrance fees.
-You can find a list of the entrance fees for all of the attractions in Intramuros on the official website, and we also include relevant entrance fees in all of our blog posts.
+You can find a list of the entrance fees for all of the attractions in Intramuros on the official website.

 Intramuros opening hours